thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

     ![Click Export]({{ site.baseurl }}/images/scriptability-cloud-click-export.png "Click Export")

-4. Open the downloaded `.tsl` zip file:
+4. Open the downloaded `TSL` zip file:

     ![Zip file]({{ site.baseurl }}/images/scriptability-cloud-zip-file.png "Zip file")

-## Edit the `.tsl` file
+## Edit the `TSL` file
-You can edit the `.tsl` file before you import it.
+You can edit the `TSL` file before you import it.
 Refer to [ThoughtSpot Scripting Language]({{ site.baseurl }}/admin/ts-cloud/tsl.html).

 ## Update an object
-You can overwrite an existing Worksheet, Answer, Pinboard, or View by downloading the `.tsl` file, making any necessary changes, and then re-uploading the `.tsl` file.
+You can overwrite an existing Worksheet, Answer, or Pinboard, by downloading the `TSL` file, making any necessary changes, and then re-uploading the `TSL` file.
+To update a View, you must export the TSL file, make any necessary changes, and then upload it as a new object.
+You cannot overwrite an existing View.
+Instead, you must create a new object.

 To update an existing object, follow these steps.
 In this case, we are updating a Worksheet.